DamienGeorges/summitshub/README.md

-# SuMMITS downscaled data presentation
+# SUMMITS downscaled data presentation
 damien g. (damien.georges2 at gmail.com)
 04/11/2015
 ## What is this document for?